benoitseron/BosonSampling.jl/paper/paper.md

 `BosonSampling.jl` is a Julia package for simulating linear optics interferometry, including various models of Boson Samplers.
 Given the speed with which this research domain grows, Julia is an ideal language for researchers: it allows for easy to write code, while providing fast execution times out-of-the-box.

 We laid out a basic type hierarchy that allows users to access a practical API while still being able to create new models.
-These new models can include anything from imperfect detectors to new types of Boson Sampling (nonlinear,...).
-Our package allows user to conveniently keep the same syntax even though the underlying models or calculations may be changed according to researcher's need.
+These new models can include anything from imperfect detectors to new types of Boson Sampling (nonlinear, Gaussian,...).
+Our package allows users to conveniently keep the same syntax even though the underlying models or calculations may be changed according to researcher's need.

 A wide variety of practical functions are implemented in this package, including:
 * Boson-samplers, including partial distinguishability and loss